 - Takes less energy to drive this boot

-Designed for aggressive female skiers, K2’s Anthem Pro Women’s is a liner and shell-moldable boot designed around a women’s-specific 98mm last.
+Designed for aggressive, experienced female skiers, K2’s Anthem Pro Women’s is a liner and shell-moldable boot designed around a women’s-specific 98mm last.
 The boot uses four different stiffnesses of TPU and variable-thickness walls to give hard-charging women skiers a responsive, relatively light alpine boot for bell-to-bell laps in every kind of snow.

 In the Anthem Pro, K2 incorporates a Y-shaped spine for maximum lateral stiffness, a feature usually found only in men’s boots.
-That spine also stabilizes the boot’s fore and aft flex, which upped my ability to control my ski regardless of which ski we were driving.
+That spine also stabilizes the boot’s fore and aft flex, which upped our ability to control our skis regardless of which ski we were driving.

-- Last: 98mm
+- Last: 98 mm

 - Flex: 120

-- Weight: 1650 g (3.64 lbs.) (in 24.5)
+- Weight: 1,650 g (3.64 lb.)